 Looking for tools that could help me to check the code quality, I noticed how much ESLint was underused at the company where I worked.
-Most programmers that use ESLint drive its configuration to syntactical aspects.
+Most programmers that use ESLint drive its configuration to syntactical aspects only.
 At where I was, it wasn’t different.
 We enforced semicolon at the end of sentences, eighty columns as maximum line length, two spaces as indentation size, and so on.
-However, reading the tool documentation in detail, I discovered it offers the possibility not to check the code syntax only, but great quality aspects too.
+However, reading the tool documentation in detail, I discovered it offers the possibility not to check the code syntax only, but check quality aspects too.
 Personally, I liked three of those rules so much: